SingularityIndonesia/SingularityBaseMobile/CONTRIBUTING.md

 - ($scope): $changes.
 ```

-**Important** : You must commit load resources first separately and rebase the load resources to the bottom of commit orders.
-As how the development process explain by the git flow:
-1. `feat($scope): Init.`
-2. `feat($scope): Load Resources.`
-3. `.... and next.`

 Resources category includes: Strings, Icons.

 ## Commit Procedure
 Commit the lowest module first.

-Set the commit view into module.
+1. Set the commit view into module.

-Commit modules with orders:
-1. Resources.

    ![Screenshot 2024-03-10 at 19.14.55.png](Docs%2FScreenshot%202024-03-10%20at%2019.14.55.png)
 2. Commit modules in order from the lowest to highest.